Abiola Dauda: Giresunspor

 Dauda spent the 2018–19 season with TFF First League (Turkish second-tier) club Giresunspor, for which he scored 12 goals from 28 league appearances.

 AEL

-Dauda returned to the Greek Superleague with AEL on a three-year contract.
+Dauda returned to the Greek Super League with AEL on a three-year contract.

 Panetolikos

 On 16 January 2020, following his release from AEL, he joined Panetolikos on a six-month contract.
 In his debut, two days later, he salvaged a point in a home game against Lamia, with a last-minute penalty.
 On 22 January 2020, Abiola Dauda, who recently moved from Larissa to Panetolikos a few days ago, struck a brace, first in the 28th minute after dribbling past the goalkeeper and slotting the ball into the net, and in the 63rd minute when his left-footed strike gave the visitors a 0–2 lead in a thrilling 2–2 away draw against AEL.

 Apollon Smyrnis

 On 4 September 2020, he signed with Apollon Smyrnis on a free transfer.